Article ID: m0057Last Modified: 15-Nov-2024

 This chapter covers the following topics:

-It's crucial to understand that schedule and retention are interrelated and have a mutual influence.
-Together, they determine the storage duration for backups and ensure the desired number of valid restore points are maintained in the backup storage.
-This configuration includes the following aspects:
+It is essential to understand that schedule and retention policy are interconnected and influence each other.
+Together, they define the backup storage duration and ensure that the correct number of valid restore points are maintained.
+This configuration involves the following key aspects:

-1. Backup Frequency: This is determined by the Full Backup and Incremental Backup schedules.
+1. Backup Frequency: Defined by the schedule for Full and Incremental Backups.
 Each backup run creates a restore point that serves as a recovery option.
-The backup frequency directly impacts the number of restore points stored during this period.
-More frequent backups result in more restore points, which affects storage consumption.
+The more frequent the backups, the more restore points are stored, which can impact storage consumption.

-This article aims to clarify the basics of retention policy and offer an optimal strategy for configuring backup schedules and retention periods.
+This article aims to explain the fundamentals of retention policies and provide an optimal strategy for configuring backup schedules and retention periods.

 Before You Begin